ark-lang/ark-docs/pointers.md

     vga_start: ^u16 = ^u16(0xB8000);

-As shown above, memory address (hex literals) should be cast to a pointer they are being stored in.
+As shown above, memory address (integer literals) should be cast to a pointer they are being stored in.

 ## Raw References